gravitationalwavedc/gwlandscape_compas/README.md

 * `npm run relay`
 * `npm run start` (Will start the GW Landscape node server on port 3004 by default)

   (Refer to port mappings used by the react-host for local development in https://github.com/gravitationalwavedc/gwcloud_react_host/blob/master/src/src/modules.js)

+Start redis server in a new terminal

+* `redis-server`

+Start celery worker in a new terminal

+* `cd gwlandscape/gwlandscape-compas/src/`
+* `celery -A gw_compas.celery worker -l INFO`